remscodes/ngx-testing-tools/docs/http/controller.md

 ## expectHttpRequest(httpController, config)

-Expects one request by url and by method.
+Expects one request by url and method.

 Returns the expected `TestRequest`.

 #### Parameters

-- httpControler
+- httpController
   - type: `HttpTestingController`.
   - description: the injected `HttpTestingController`.
 - config